1. Inspire

 Keep your supporters, friends and family in the know.
 Regular updates will keep them engaged with how you're doing and are a great way to show how close you're getting to your fundraising goal.

-Before your fundraiser takes place, share how you're preparing to show how much hard work you're putting into the cause.
+Before your fundraiser takes place, share how you're preparing to show how much hard work you're putting into creating a better world for children.
 Afterwards, you can spread thanks for your supporters' help.

 6. Count it up